UN-OCHA/COD-ArcTools/Tutorials/SpatialRefCheck_Tutorial.md

 ### 3. Specifying the Folder to Evaluate & Executing the Script
 Navigate to the folder that contains the shapefiles that you wish to check the spatial reference system of.
 In this tutorial, the folder to specify is the *Haiti_shp* folder.
 Click 'Add' then 'OK' to run the *Spatial Reference Check* script on each shapefile within the specified folder.

-Note: The *Spatial Reference Check* script does not evaluate any shapefiles that may be within sub-folders.
+Note: The *Spatial Reference Check* script does not evaluate any shapefiles within sub-folders.

 ![Selecting a folder Image](../Screenshots/SpatialRef_Check/SpatialRefChooseFolder.PNG "Selecting a folder")